jxcore/jxcore/doc/api/jxconfig.markdown

 Given the sample above, all processes are limited to 10% CPU usage except `tmp/test/index.js` .
 It can use up to 50%

 Please remind that the maximum number for the maxCPU parameter is not limited to hundred (100) on multi core systems.
-JXcore supports multithreaded node.JS execution hence the application may consume i.e %600 on an 8 core system.
+JXcore supports multitasking node.JS execution hence the application may consume i.e %600 on an 8 core system.

 ## maxCPUInterval: (integer)